cjdrake/pyeda/doc/source/relnotes.rst

 Use ``a[0,1,2]`` instead.
 Also got rid of the ``bitvec`` function.
 Use the ``exprvars`` function (or ``bddvars``, ``ttvars``) instead.
-Finally all vestiges of the legacy ``BitVector`` MDA methodology is gone.
+Finally all vestiges of the legacy ``BitVector`` MDA methodology are gone.

 Everything else was just miscellaneous code/test/documentation cleanup.